Board Of Trustees

 To be able to give that option to my sons, and have them benefit so strongly from it, is great.
 And now, as a newly appointed Board member, to make a contribution to the school and continue the great legacy that is Wellesley is very important to me.
 My oldest son, now 23, went to Wellesley and my youngest, 13, has just left.

 Dr. David Chinn

 I grew up on the Isle of Man and moved to NZ 15 years ago.
 I enjoy my role as a Child & Adolescent Psychiatrist.
 Outside of work, I love spending time with my family and taking advantage of the many outdoor activities available within our local region.

 As a newcomer to the Board of Trustees, I’m keen to join the established team, and use any knowledge or expertise I have with child development to best support the future of the school ensuring it is a place which produces the best of young men.

-We have one son currently at Wellesley and another who is about to start at the school.
+We have two sons currently at Wellesley.
 I’m deeply appreciative of the numerous learning opportunities available at the school and the close individual attention that children receive.